 Let’s take a look at an individual Peetime Card, so you’re familiar with all the details.
 At the top-left is the Peetime count — in this example, 2 of 2.

-At the top-right, you can see the Recommended Peetime indicator.
+In the About this Peetime… you can see the Recommended Peetime indicator — thumbs-up.
 In some cases, you’ll see an Emergency Peetime in that place.
 Our goal in every film is to find Peetimes about every 30 minutes or so, throughout the middle of a movie.
 If we find a Peetime that is plenty long and doesn’t have any crucial scenes then we’ll Recommend it over the others.
 Contrarily, if there’s been a long gap between Peetimes, we might include a Peetime we wouldn’t necessarily recommend, but if you’re in a tight spot and really need to go, then this will do, often as an Emergency Peetime.
-Of course, most Peetimes fall somewhere in between and aren’t labeled as Recommended or Emergency.
+Of course, most Peetimes fall somewhere in between and aren’t labeled either way.
+They’re just regular Peetimes.

 Then, you can see the Peetime Cue.
 This tells you exactly what you should be looking/listening for during the movie, so you’ll know precisely when the Peetime begins, when to get up and go.
 (We work extra hard to make sure the Cue doesn’t contain any spoilers.
 (You’re welcome.)